Immorningstaar/Immorningstaar/README.md

 # 💫 About Me:
 I am a Software Developer with a pragmatic approach, heavily focused on delivering functional Minimum Viable Products (MVPs).
-I specialize in building quality web and mobile applications, ensuring that every step of the development process adds real value to the final product.
+I primarily build web applications, but I also have hands-on experience developing cross-platform mobile solutions.
+My goal is to create efficient and useful software, ensuring that every step of the development process adds real value.

 ## 🌐 Socials: